RagtagOpen/cta-aggregator-docs/source/includes/_locations.md

 ### Filter

-You can filter based on the following attributes.
+You can filter based on the attributes below.

 Filter    | Example
 --------- |  -----------